ossf/wg-supply-chain-integrity/governance/CHARTER.md

 # OpenSSF Supply Chain Integrity WG Charter

+_**June 2023:** We look to share the current Charter with the OpenSSF TAC within the next few weeks.
+We hope to get approval from the TAC by end of July._

 _**April 2023:** We’re working within the SCI WG to refine this document to the point where it represents community consensus on our group’s priorities and direction.
 As we near the point of agreement we aim to share with the OpenSSF TAC for feedback before formal adoption._

 ## About this document